-If you head over to the Before and After pages you will see my latest project.
-I took a garage bay and turned it from a dump to a functional orderly space.
-This process starts with decluttering: remove trash, sort to dump or donate, rehome the wrongly placed items but it doesn't stop there.
-This garage took about 20 hours but that is because some of the time was spent planning where to best place items.
+If you head over to the Before and After pages you will see some of my projects.
+Regardless of the space this process starts with decluttering: remove trash, sort it and then dump or donate, next rehome the wrongly placed items but it doesn’t stop there.
+Some of these space took many hours but that is because some of the time was spent planning where to best place items.
 If you simply push everything back into neat piles you have achieved much less and the likelihood of the space returning to a dump is quite high.